BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 framework of the standard formula, be calculated by replacing a subset of the standard parameters laid down in Article 218 by parameters specific to the group (‘group-specific parameters’).

-2. Data used to calculate group-specific parameters shall satisfy the criteria set out in Article 104(7) of Directive 2009/138/EC and Article 219 of this Regulation.
+2. Data used to calculate group-specific parameters shall satisfy the criteria set out in Article 104(7) of Directive/EC and Article 219 of this Regulation.

 3. The standardised methods used to calculate the group-specific parameters are the methods set out in Article 220 of this Regulation.
 --- Page 205 ---
 4. For the purposes of this Article, any reference in Articles 218, 219 and 220 of this Regulation to ‘undertakingspecific parameters’ shall be understood as a reference to ‘group-specific parameters’ and any reference to ‘insurance and reinsurance undertakings’ shall be understood as a reference to ‘the participating insurance or reinsurance company, the insurance holding company or the mixed financial holding company’ applying for the use of group-specific parameters.